 COVID-19 or not, we’re back to a Monday morning summer tradition in Chicago: counting the bodies and bullets after a shoot ’em up weekend.
 The numbers are bad.
 Americans nationwide are hearing early reports of 102 shootings and 14 deaths.
-According to the Chicago Sun-Times, at least twelve of those shot were minors including a toddler and a thirteen-year old girl.19
+At least twelve of those shot were minors including a toddler and a thirteen-year old girl.19

 Where are the mass protests against urban genocide?
 There won’t be any.